COSMIC: Data Efficient Instruction-tuning For Speech In-Context Learning: Experiments and Results

 \subsubsection{EN$\to$X Speech-to-text Translation}

-To evaluate the emergent capabilities of COSMIC, we commence with EN$\to$X S2TT since given that neither CTC compressor training nor instruction-tuning has involved non-English text responses thus far.
-In the case of TED-LIUM 3, the reference translation is generated by eliciting responses from GPT-3.5.
+To evaluate the emergent capabilities of COSMIC, we commence with EN$\to$X S2TT.
+It is important to note that instruction-tuning does not involve non-English text responses.
 We undertake a comparative analysis of two scenarios: 0-shot versus 1-shot.
-In the 0-shot scenario, the model is provided with a simple instruction, such as "\textit{Translate the audio into the \{target language\}}."
+In the 0-shot scenario, the model is provided with a simple instruction, such as ``\textit{Translate the audio into the \{target language\}}."
 In the 1-shot scenario, the model is furnished with audio randomly selected from the training set and the corresponding text translation, following the paradigm outlined in Section \ref{subsection:icl}.